Los Angeles Wrongful Death Lawyer

-After any circumstance that results in the devastating loss of a loved one, contact our wrongful death lawyers for a free consultation.
+After any circumstance that results in the devastating loss of a loved one, contact our wrongful death lawyers for a free consultation to discuss your personal injury case and learn your legal options.
 We may be able to help you hold one or more parties in Los Angeles accountable.
-Our lawyers are committed to rooting out negligence in our community – especially negligence that kills.
+Our personal injury attorneys are committed to rooting out negligence in our community – especially negligence that kills.
 Filing a wrongful death claim and/or survival action could protect others in LA by forcing negligent parties to take responsibility for their actions.
 It could also help your family move forward with invaluable financial stability.

 Proving a Wrongful Death Claim in California

 - Duty of care owed.
 The defendant had to have owed your loved one a duty to exercise reasonable care.
 The specific responsibilities owed to the victim will depend on his or her relationship to the defendant.
-A friend giving medical advice, for instance, will have different duties of care than a licensed physician.
+A friend giving medical advice, for instance, will have different duties of care than a licensed physician or medical professional.

 - Duty of care breached or violated.
 There must be proof of the defendant’s breach of his or her duty of care.
 A breach can refer to any action or omission that falls outside of the defendant’s duty of care.
 If another person would have done something differently, the defendant may be guilty of a breach of duty.

 - Accident or injury caused.
 The defendant’s misconduct or carelessness must be the actual cause of your loved one’s critical injury.
 Your lawyer will need to prove that your loved one’s death more likely than not would not have occurred had the defendant obeyed his or her duties of care.

 - Damages incurred.
 Finally, your family will need proof that the defendant’s negligence gave you compensable losses.
 Your lawyer can help you list the damages that accompanied your loved one’s death, such as medical bills, property damages, lost wages, funeral expenses and mental anguish.